breuera/tsunami_lab/docs/UserDoc/3_BathymetryBoundaryConditions.rst

   }
   }

-and switches the ghost cells depending on the boundary conditions.
+and switches the ghost cells depending on the boundary conditions in :code:`WavePropagation1d`.

 .. code:: cpp